seiurus (from seio, to shake, and oura, tail) motacilla (water wagtail)

 Tuesday, July 17, 1990 — 9:50 am

 Kings Mountain National Military Park, South Carolina

-On this particular day, I left the condo at 5:15 a.m. and drove east, arriving at Kings Mountain at 9:00 a.m., just as it opened.
-I had the park to myself.
-I watched the film in the visitor center, toured the museum, then walked the path around and over the mountain where the Revolutinary War battle took place.
+I watched the film in the visitor center, toured the museum, then walked the path around and over the mountain where the Revolutionary War battle took place.

-I’d walked about a quarter mile around the mountain, birding as I went and reading the trailside signs.
+I’d walked about a quarter mile around the mountain, reading the trail-side signs, and birding as I went.
 The woods were fairly thick, mostly deciduous with an occasional pine sprinkled in.
 A tiny brook flowed through the valley nearby.
 I know I was the first person on the path that day because I kept removing spider webs with my face.

 I heard an Acadian Flycatcher in the woods and was stalking it when another bird popped out of the vegetation and started calling incessantly.
 I tried to ignore it and find the flycatcher, but the other bird perched on an exposed branch about 20 feet from where I stood and scolded me.
 I gave it a glance and … lifer.
 I knew immediately it was a Louisiana Waterthrush.
 And it was very cooperative.
 It stood on the branch and yelped at me while I recorded field marks into the mini recorder I was carrying.
 I had my camera along, and when I’d gotten my fill of looking at it, I tried for a picture.
 I had the bird framed in my zoom lens and in focus.
 I pushed the button and … that’s when I discovered I was out of film.
 I had another roll in the car, but that did me no good.
 And the bird still stood there, looking right at me.
 I might still be looking at it if I hadn’t been distracted by another bird … my lifer Worm-eating Warbler.